-- 2 tbsp grainy or old fashioned mustard
+- 2 tablespoon grainy or old fashioned mustard

 - 2 tablespoon balsamic vinegar

 - 1 teaspoon minced garlic (1 clove)

-- 1 tsp cornstarch (this will help glaze adhere to salmon)
+- 1 teaspoon cornstarch (this will help glaze adhere to salmon)

-SOAK THE PLANK: Soak a plank in water for 10 minutes for a 1/4 inch plank (or 30-60 minutes for 1/2 inch plank).
+SOAK THE PLANK: Soak a plank in cold water for 10 minutes for a 1/4 inch plank (or 30-60 minutes for 1/2 inch plank).
 I use a thin plank and just toss it out when I'm done.
 Cedar planks are great for salmon as they provide a gentle smoky taste.

 HEAT THE GRILL TO HIGH.

 MAKE THE GLAZE: Place all glaze ingredients in a microwaveable bowl or measuring cup.
 Stir.
 Microwave for 1 minute on high.
 Glaze will be slightly thickened.
 Let cool for 5 minutes if using part as a marinade (Note 1).
 Alternatively, place ingredients in a small saucepan and simmer on medium heat for a few minutes until thickened.

 GRILL PLANKED SALMON: Pat plank dry.
 Spray with oil.
-Place salmon on plank, skin side down.
+Place salmon on top of plank, skin side down.
 Brush salmon with 1/3 of glaze.
-Place plank on grill, close the lid and grill for 3 minutes for thinner plank (a little longer if using a thicker plank) until plank starts charring and smoking.
+Place plank on grill grates, close cover and grill for 3 minutes for thinner plank (a little longer if using a thicker plank) until plank starts charring and smoking.
 Have a glass of water on hand in case of flare ups.
 Brush 1/3 more glaze on top of salmon.
-Turn off burner/heat under the salmon (salmon should now be on indirect heat) and close the lid.
+Turn off burner/heat under the salmon (salmon should now be on indirect heat) and close lid.
 The other burner(s) should still be left on high with the temperature of the BBQ at about 425F-450F.
 Cook for another 7 minutes or until salmon just begins to turn opaque.
-Instant read thermometer will be at 130-135F (temp will rise while resting).
-Salmon should be a warm pink in the middle.
+Instant thermometer will show an internal core temperature of 130-135F (temp will rise while resting).
+Salmon should be a warm pink in the thickest part.
 Drizzle with remaining glaze.
 Rest salmon for 5 minutes loosely covered with a foil.